-Fighting for the Rights of People with Intellectual and Developmental Disabilities
+Fighting for the Rights of People With Intellectual and Developmental Disabilities

-For nearly 70 years, The Arc has been at the forefront of the fight for the civil rights and inclusion of people with intellectual and developmental disabilities (I/DD) and their families, playing a lead role in major victories in civil rights, community living, education, income security, and other important issues.
+For nearly 70 years, The Arc has been at the forefront of the fight for the civil rights and inclusion of people with intellectual and developmental disabilities (IDD) and their families, playing a lead role in major victories in civil rights, community living, education, income security, and other important issues.

 We have fought to close institutions and make life in the community possible, we have opened the school doors for students with disabilities to be included in the classroom alongside peers without disabilities, and we have advocated for affordable health care access.
 We are at the table for every major public policy fight and advancement impacting the lives of people with disabilities.
-We still have work to do – but we know we can succeed with strong federal policy advocates working hand in hand with grassroots activists like you.
+We still have work to do, but we know we can succeed with strong federal policy advocates working hand in hand with grassroots activists like you.

-Federal public policy is critical to ensuring that people with I/DD can live fully inclusive and productive lives in the community.
+Federal public policy is critical to ensuring that people with IDD can live fully inclusive and productive lives in the community.
 For decades, we have been a constant presence on Capitol Hill, spurring Congress to continue taking important steps to affirm and secure the right of people with disabilities.
 Now is not the time to lose momentum!

 Position statements are used to inform The Arc’s public policy goals, as well as to provide the national platform of positions of The Arc for use by chapters at all levels of The Arc in its work – national, state, and local.
 The statements also serve to inform our constituency, stakeholders, media, and the general public on the prevailing organizational view on key issues.

-The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community thoughout their lifetimes.
+The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community throughout their lifetimes.